 My Wife worked like a Slave for Peanuts

 Yes my wife was working, but she had one of the worse paying jobs one could have.
 Hard work and low pay was what I considered it.
 She worked in hospitals, convalescent homes, and home health.
 She was a CNA or Certified Nursing Aid or Assistant.
 The title sounds OK, but the pay was so soo low.
 That was during the times I was not working, which was much of the time except for the last ten years.

 I used to drive her to work and sometimes back home much of that time.
 Some of her assignments when she was working as a home health aide were in the desert some 60-80 miles away.
 The cost of gasoline would eat up most of the meager amount she would make doing such work.

-At times she had three jobs just to help make ends meet.
+three jobs just to help make ends meet.
 She was a CNA and generally the pay was exceptionally low except for her last job about 18 years ago when she finally quit in order to start her own business.

 In her business now she has people coming to our home to see some of her clients and some of them spend many hours driving similar to what she or I used to do.
 It is not a good feeling wasting so much time, gasoline, or money sitting in a car driving for hours.